DavidOkulski/UvicCycle/README.md

 <br />
 <br />

-Integrated with the one card system, it would show which showers are available around campus.hen it would allow the user to navigate to the shower using Google Maps.
+Integrated with the one card system, it would show which showers are available around campus and then it would allow the user to navigate to it using Google Maps.
 <br />
 <br />
 <p align="center"